sagadsalem/venom/README.md

 # Venom

-it's a simple min Golang starter app done by using some packages with MVC structure :) highly inspired by Laravel
+it's a simple mini Golang starter app done by using some packages with MVC structure :) highly inspired by Laravel

 ## Installation